 - SOL Pass (requires a subscription, but a trial option is available)

 - Jefferson Lab (uses released test questions)

-If you know of more helpful TEI practice resources, please let me know in the comments so I can add them to my list.
-I hope you’re able to use some of these resources!
+I hope this list helps you to get started working TEI practice into your teaching.
 Lots of exposure to TEI questions throughout the year will really help students feel confident about seeing these types of items on those end-of-year tests!